Extendibility of Brauer states: General recipe for determining the set of -extendible Brauer states

-Our goal is to describe the general procedure to find the subset of parameters for each dimension $d$ which describe the subset of $(n,m)$-extendible Brauer states.
-Naturally, this is a convex subset of the set of parameters as any convex sum of two $(n,m)$-extendible state is also $(n,m)$-extendible.
+Our goal is to describe the general procedure to find the subset of parameters for each dimension $d$ which describe the set of $(n,m)$-extendible Brauer states.
+Naturally, this is a convex subset, as any convex sum of two $(n,m)$-extendible states is also $(n,m)$-extendible.

 Obviously, if one is somehow given the set of $n+m$ partite states that are such that they extend a Brauer state, one could obtain the set of $(n,m)$-extendible Brauer states by partial trace.
-More straightforwardly, given the properties of marginals one would only have to calculate the trace of each of them with $\flip_{ij}$ and $\bb_{kl}$ for any $i,k\in[n]$ and $j,l\in[m]$ to get the set of parameters describing the $(n,m)$-extendible Brauer states.\footnote{$\flip_{ij}$ describes the $\flip$ operator acting between the $i$-th and $j$-th Hilbert space while acting as identity everywhere else.
+More straightforwardly, given the properties of marginals, one would only have to calculate the trace of each of them with $\flip_{ij}$ and $\bb_{kl}$ for any $i,k\in[n]$ and $j,l\in[n+1,n+m]$ to get the set of parameters describing the $(n,m)$-extendible Brauer states.\footnote{$\flip_{ij}$ describes the $\flip$ operator acting between the $i$-th and $j$-th Hilbert space while acting as identity everywhere else.
 Similarly for $\bb_{kl}$.}

-It turns out that using representation theory it is possible to obtain a \textit{relevant} subset of $(n,m)$-extending states in a nicely parametrised manner: as the commutant of $O^{\ot (n+m)}$ transformations.
+It turns out that, using representation theory, it is possible to obtain a \textit{relevant} subset of $(n,m)$-extending states in a nicely parametrised manner as the commutant of $O^{\ot (n+m)}$ transformations.
 More precisely, the following requirements are prescribed for a \textit{relevant} $(n,m)$-extending state $\hat{\rho}\in\states{\hil^{\ot n}\ot\hil^{\ot m}}$: \begin{enumerate} \item $\comm{\hat{\rho}}{\Repp_{\ydiagram{1}}^{\ot (n+m)}(g)}\overset{!}{=}0$ for all $g\in\Ort(d)$, \item $\comm{\hat{\rho}}{\hat{\Repppp}^{\mathrm{L}}_{n}(h)\ot\hat{\Repppp}^{\mathrm{R}}_{m}(k)}\overset{!}{=}0$ for all $h\in \sym_n$ and $k\in \sym_m$, \end{enumerate} where $\Repp_{\ydiagram{1}}:\Ort(d)\to \GL(d,\comp)$ is the defining representation of the orthogonal group and $\hat{\Repppp}_n:\sym_n\to \GL(\hil^{\ot n})$ is the natural representation of the symmetric group on $\hil^{\ot n}$ that permutes the Hilbert spaces: